Hey folks, I thought about this a lot and finally have decided to shift my blog to Jekyll based Github pages due to a couple of reasons:

 Today, I came across a very interesting article on Wikipedia: Relative age effect.
 It looks like I have been positively affected by it(I was born in July and school sessions generally start in June in India) and I’m sorry for the millions of people negatively affected by it.

-There is an interesting correlation between scheduling algorithms in operating systems and scheduling tasks in life.
+There exists an interesting correlation between scheduling algorithms in operating systems and scheduling tasks in life.
 At a fundamental level, humans are no different from operating systems when it comes to scheduling activities.
-We have a brain, a computer has a processor.
-There are deadlines for the tasks which we need to finish, there are deadlines for the jobs which a processor needs to finish.
+We have a brain and a computer has a processor.
+We have deadlines, a processor too has them for it’s scheduled jobs.

 Turing Award acceptance speech by Dr. Fernando Corbató.